Mariam-Dessouki/Anecdotes/README.md

 # Anecdotes

-A CI/CD pipeline for he anecdotes application I did in part 6.
+A CI/CD pipeline for the anecdotes application I did in part 6.